 Motor Board API

-The kit can control multiple motors simultaneously.
-One Motor Board can control up to two motors.
+The Motor Board can control up to two motors.

 Accessing the Motor Board